webpack/webpack.js.org/content/plugins/hashed-module-ids-plugin.md

   - shaodahong
 ---

-Will be based on the relative path of the module to generate a string of length 4 as the module id.
-Suggest for use in production.
+This plugin will cause hashes to be based on the relative path of the module, generating a four character string as the module id.
+Suggested for use in production.

 ``` js
 new webpack.HashedModuleIdsPlugin()